-You’ve reached the online home of my teaching, various ongoing research, writing, and projects grounded in audio engineering and audio pedagogy.
+You’ve reached the online repository of my teaching, research, writing, and other scholarly projects grounded in audio engineering.
 I invite you to learn more about my research as well as about me.
 Additional writings on a variety of subjects can be found on my blog.
-For students participating in a study, materials are available via the respective student portals linked below.
 If you have any questions, I invite you to contact me.

 Research, Writing, & Projects

 - King, Himonides, Ruthmann (2017) The Routledge Companion to Music, Technology, and Education

 - A comprehensive resource that draws together burgeoning research on the use of technology in music education around the world.
 Chapter 11, Audio Education, was written by Snyder.
 (Press Release)

 - Snyder, K. (2016) Understanding Project-Based Learning in the Audio Classroom: Using PBL to Facilitate Audio Storytelling

 - A paper discussing project-based learning as implemented in an audio engineering classroom to facilitate audio storytelling and provides recommendations for faculty looking to implement project-based learning into their curriculum.

 - Snyder, K (2015) Case Study: Expanding Audio Production Facilities At Ohio University To Accommodate Student Needs (Links Below)

 - A paper discussing the design, implementation, and integration of the School of Media Arts & Studies’ expanded facilities including a new mixing and mastering suite, an expansive 5.1 post-production and critical listening facility, and numerous classrooms and additional lab spaces, which were based upon student needs.